-Apple’s iOS 11.2.1 update is a tiny maintenance release, but it could have a significant impact on your device’s performance.
-While many of you should install the iOS 11.2.1 update today, others might benefit from waiting a few more hours, a few more days or, in some cases, a more few weeks.
+Apple’s iOS 11.2.6 update is a small bug fix update, but it could have a significant impact on your device’s performance.
+While most of you should install the iOS 11.2.6 update today, others might benefit from waiting a few more hours or even a few more days.

-iOS 11.2.1 is a tiny update, but Apple’s maintenance upgrades can have tremendous impact on your device’s performance.
-Some of you could see a boost, some of you could see performance issues.
-The iOS 11.2.1 update fixes bugs, but it’s already causing problems for some iPhone and iPad users.
+iOS 11.2.6 is a tiny update, but Apple’s incremental releases can have tremendous impact on your device’s performance.
+Some of you could see a boost.
+Many others will encounter performance issues.
+The iOS 11.2.6 update is causing problems for some iPhone and iPad users.

-If iOS 11.2.1 starts causing problems on your device you can try dropping back down to iOS 11.1.1, iOS 11.1.2, or iOS 11.2.
-Unfortunately, Apple’s permanently closed off older versions of iOS and Apple’s decision to close off those updates puts an even greater importance on your move to iOS 11.2.1.
+If iOS 11.2.6 starts causing problems on your device, you’re stuck.
+Apple’s permanently closed off older versions of iOS.
+So if you’re having a great experience on iOS 11.2.5 or below, this puts an even greater importance on your move to iOS 11.2.6.

-There are plenty of reasons to consider installing iOS 11.2.1 right now.
-That said, there are also some reasons why you might be better off holding out.
-Temporarily or permanently.
+There are plenty of reasons to consider installing iOS 11.2.6 right now.
+That said, there are also some reasons why you might want to temporarily hold off on an installation.

 The vulnerability, discovered by Tian Zhang, allowed for unauthorized control of HomeKit accessories including garage door openers and smart locks.

 Apple quickly rolled out a server-side fix, but the company restored full functionality with the release of iOS 11.2.1.
 If you skipped iOS 11.2.1 and use HomeKit, you should download iOS 11.2.6.

 If you skipped iOS 11.2, you'll get a few more patches with your iOS 11.2.6 update.
 Apple's iOS 11.2 update delivered 11 patches including one for Mail and one for Wi-Fi.